DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 politics.
 Acting cute appeared the best way to get noticed.
 Here is what I posted:

-“I just moved to Phoenix this year.
+"I just moved to Phoenix this year.
 I am doing grad school here and I really love it so far.
 I am pretty ambitious about career goals and decided in the new year I should be more social.
 I have some old fashion values about family, but overall I would say I am a pretty modern woman.